Caoimhinv/pands-project2021/README.md

 Again we can see clearly that the setosa species is quite distinct from the other two in each of the variables, especially petal dimensions.
 In terms of sepal dimensions, versicolar and virginica are quite closely aligned, but less so when it comes to petal dimensions where we can see a bit of divergence.
 However it doesn't quite separate them.

+## program
+The program has 2 main sections.
+The first prints all of the raw data analysis to a text file, and the plots to the folder **Images** (once each function is called).
+The coding of this section has been addressed above
+The second section is a user interface where elements of the analysis can be called on request.
+This is built through a series of **if/elif/else** clauses built inside 2 functions.

 ## conclusion
 Most of the literature I read when embarking on this project suggested that only one species, setosa, could be separated linearly.
 This was quite clearly borne out through all of my analysis.
 There does appear to be another method that can discriminate between the other two species - **nonlinear principal component analysis** - though the scary wikipedia entry convinces me to leave that to another day :confused:!
 A further progression on this project would be to create an algorithim to test whether we could predict the species just from the attributes.
 I presume we'll be looking into this area later in the course.